 ResBod: Resisting bodies: The politics and practices of the immune system

-The immune system, what it consists of and how it works, has become a key concern in life science research that aims to develop medical innovations for distinctly different health issues.
-ResBod explores the many different ways in which the immune system is made subject of scientific investigations and ethical debate, and correspondently, the many possible outcomes of these practices and debates.
+The immune system, what it consists of and how it works, has become a key concern in life science research and public health.
+ResBod explores the different ways in which the immune system is made subject of scientific investigations, ethical debate, and political governance.

 About the project

-The primary objective of ResBod is to understand current and past challenges in the life sciences and politics of managing human and animal health, and ecological sustainability through immunological paradigms.
-Through unique empirical studies of virus research, translational medicine, vaccine innovations and regulations, ResBod aims to study the different ways knowledge about the immune system is generated, and how immunological knowledge is engaged with and contested in national and global political contexts.
+The primary objective of ResBod is to understand current and past challenges in the life sciences and politics of managing human health through immunological paradigms.
+Through unique empirical studies of virological research and public health medicine, translational medicine, vaccine innovations and regulations, ResBod aims to study the different ways knowledge about the immune system is generated, and how immunological knowledge is engaged with and contested in and across science and politics.

 ResBod consists of three work packages:

 Work package 1: Immune systems and viruses

 WP1 investigates virological and immunological research in a historical context.
 The aim is to provide insight into the intricate work of science in understanding life at the level of cells and viruses by using different organisms and life forms (mice, rats, monkeys, chicken eggs, cell cultures).
 WP1 will develop better understanding of the shifting theories of the immune system and how it has been approached in immunological practices that have been at the core of public health politics and practices for ensuring bodies and communities that are resistant to disease.

 Work package 2: Constructing resistance in contemporary science

 WP2 explores innovative practices in contemporary life sciences where the immune system figures as a central research object.
 The research will deliver insights into how relationships between human and nonhuman immune systems are worked upon and transformed in scientific innovations, in different ways, and how immune systems are conceptualised and described in contemporary immunological theories.
 The work package includes a PhD project exploring ethnographically innovations in vaccine development, focusing particularly on laboratory work on new DNA and mRNA technologies, and how science-society relations are worked upon through communication practices and regulatory mechanisms.

 Work Package 3: Governing immunity by law